3. You don’t have to choose a local college or University

 Because Utica College offers the cyber program online, I was able to choose one of the best colleges for my degree.
-I currently live in Hawaii and though Hawaii has a wonderful university, they don't currently offer a cyber program of any sort.
-That means without Utica or online courses I would’ve been unable to major in the degree I wanted and eventually get the job I want.
+I currently live in Hawaii, and though it has a wonderful university, they don't currently offer a cyber program of any sort.
+That means without Utica or online courses; I wouldn't have been able to major in the degree I want and eventually get the job I want.

-As I am currently writing this blog at midnight you can see the appeal of taking your classes whenever and wherever you want (as long as you have an internet connection of course).
-You can work a nine to five job for example and still complete the degree because you can take your tests, read materials and complete the course without leaving your job.
+As I am currently writing this blog at midnight, you can see the appeal of taking your classes whenever and wherever you want (as long as you have an internet connection, of course).
+For example, you can work a nine to five job and still complete a degree because you can take your tests and read materials without leaving your job.
 There is no ‘set time’ to do your work; just complete it by the due date required by the professor.

-One of the main misnomers of taking online courses is that the professors just aren’t as good as those on the main campus.
-I have found that this is not the case, every professor I have had so far in my classes has been just as wonderful as those who mainly teach on campus.
+One of the main misnomers of taking online courses is that the professors aren’t as good as those on the main campus.
+I’ve found that this is not the case—in fact, every professor so far has been as wonderful as those who mainly teach on campus.
 They will help you and talk to you just like a professor on campus would, you can even contact them at various times throughout the day!